 MEPs keen to scalp Orbán's EU commissioner

-The European Parliament has cast doubt on whether Hungary's EU commissioner, Olivér Várhelyi, is fit do his job following his antics in the Western Balkans.
+The European Parliament (EP) has cast doubt on whether Hungary's EU commissioner, Olivér Várhelyi, is fit to do his job following his antics in the Western Balkans.

-The EP "urges the commission to initiate an independent and impartial investigation into whether the conduct engaged in and policies furthered by the commissioner for neighbourhood and enlargement [Várhelyi] constitute a breach of the code of conduct for the members of the commission and of the commissioner's obligations under the [EU] treaties," it said in a report on Tuesday (18 January).
+The EP "urges the commission to initiate an independent and impartial investigation into whether the conduct engaged in and policies furthered by the commissioner for neighbourhood and enlargement [Várhelyi] constitute a breach of the code of conduct for the members of the commission and of the commissioner's obligations under the [EU] treaties," it said in a wider report on EU foreign policy adopted on Tuesday (18 January).

 Join EUobserver today